wp-plugins/facebook-social-stream/readme.txt

 = Do I need a Facebook Access Token? =
 **No**.
 If you don't have an Access Token the Facebook Social Stream plugin uses a fallback service to retrieve the data.

+= Can I change the appearance of the stream? = **Yes**.
+You can simply change the style of your stream within the plugin-settings.
+A color-picker supports you to find the right color hue easily.

 == Screenshots ==